8x2 Timber Treated C24

 - Timber framing construction

-- It is treated to resist rot, decay and insect attacks
+- Treated to resist rot, decay and insect attacks

 - The most durable timber option which offers extra stability, making it ideal for outdoor use